Writing Skills for Customer Service Training

 Know the Target: An On-Brand Sound

 From amusement parks, customers expect happiness.
 From the government, customers expect accuracy.
 In terms of branding, those types of organizations are hardly interchangeable.
 That’s not to say that you can’t be happy when hearing from the government or you should expect a fun park to be inaccurate.
 What you should expect, however, is a distinct voice from each organization.
 This program opens with a discussion about voice and identifying the words customers should associate with a brand.
-Next, we’ll talk about how that voice should look at sound in email.
+Next, we’ll talk about how that voice should look at sound in an email.

 Narrow the Scope: Find the Feelings